Natural Alternatives To Chlorthalidone

 Graduation from formal therapy doesn't mean treatment ends.
 Your home program determines long-term success.

 Proper workstation setup prevents recurrence.
 Your chair should support the natural curve of your lower back.
 Computer monitors belong at eye level.
 Take standing breaks every 30-45 minutes.
-Lift with your legs, keeping objects close to your body.
+When you lift heavy objects, lift with your legs and keep objects close to your body.

 Continue your prescribed exercises at least 3 times weekly.
 Maintain a healthy weight to reduce spinal stress.
 Stay active with regular walking or swimming.
 Address new symptoms quickly rather than waiting for severe pain.
 Doctronic.ai offers 24/7 access to medical guidance when questions arise between appointments.